 Despite the big box office numbers the film generated, Selznick spent nearly as much making and marketing it as he had with Gone With the Wind and so it turned only a modest profit.
 His company soon largely ceased functioning as a studio, instead acting as a defacto talent agency that loaned its contracted big names to rival studios.
 Selznick says he got out of the game in 1948 partly because he was tired, but partly because he feared the enormous changes TV would bring to the industry.

 He couldn't stay away long though, and would play a role, often uncredited, in at least half a dozen more productions.
-Right up until his death in 1965, he still had a hand in the entertainment business, setting up European distribution deals, arranging the sales of his movies to TV and working with properties for the stage.
+Right up until his death June 22, 1965, he still had a hand in the entertainment business, setting up European distribution deals, arranging the sales of his movies to TV and working with properties for the stage.

 "The difference between me and other producers," he once said, "is that I am interested in the thousands and thousands of details that go into the making of a film."

 His interest in those details may be why audiences are still enjoying his movies to this day.